codejake/acpenw2021/Fortinet.md

 ![Threat Feeds](images/threat-feeds.png)

-Threat feeds are cool because they allow you to subscribe to open lists like Openphish, spamhaus, the various malware hash feeds, and so on.
+Threat feeds are cool because they allow you to subscribe to open lists like OpenPhish, SpamHaus, the various malware hash feeds, and so on.
+You can adapt these threat feeds to a variety of firewall policy types.

 Threat Feed Types are: